discoproject/disco/doc/howto/ddfs.rst

 of nodes instead of all of them.
 This would mean that the *K - 1* limit of failed nodes is imposed on a fixed subset of nodes, which is a very reasonable assumption on a cluster of any size.
-The node space could be partitioned using a consistent hashing mechanism, which could be integrated to ``ddfs_tag`` without major changes in the overall architecture of DDFS.
+The node space could be partitioned using a consistent hashing mechanism, which could be integrated to ``ddfs/ddfs_tag.erl`` without major changes in the overall architecture of DDFS.